AnonymousAuthorRepo/NVCT/README.md

 B. Knob command flag:

 ```
-	-t   how many thread using in application
+	-t   number of thread using in application
 	-p   private cache num, atmost two thread have one private cache
 	-s1  l1 cache size in kilobytes
 	-a1  l1 cache associativity (1 for direct mapped)